* Investors assess equity outlook after 2013 rally

 By Herbert Lash and Wanfeng Zhou

-NEW YORK, Feb 6 U.S. and European stocks slipped on Wednesday as investors paused after a robust recent rally, while the euro fell ahead of a European Central Bank meeting that could reveal concerns about the currency's strength.
+NEW YORK, Feb 6 (Reuters) - U.S. stocks ended little changed and European equities slipped on Wednesday as investors paused after recent rallies, while the euro fell before a European Central Bank meeting that could reveal concerns about the currency’s strength.

-Investors awaited fresh incentives to push markets higher, after recent rallies that took the S&P 500 to five-year highs and euro zone equities to 1-1/2-year peaks.
+Traders awaited fresh incentives to push markets higher after boosting the S&P 500 index to five-year highs and euro zone equities to 1-1/2-year peaks.

 Disagreement between Germany and France over the exchange rate for the euro stoked concern about stability in the euro zone, adding to uncertainty over the outcome of upcoming Italian elections and a corruption scandal in Spain.

 The ECB is widely forecast to keep rates at a record low 0.75 percent when it meets on Thursday, but policymakers may examine whether the strength of the euro is undermining a recovery in troubled economies.

 “Overall, we believe that the next near-term market dip should provide an opportunity to buy stocks ahead of rallies higher in the coming months, but we are skeptical about the long-term sustainability of these gains due to the maturing age of the bull market,” said Ari Wald, equity research analyst at C&Co\PrinceRidge in New York.

 The Dow Jones industrial average closed up 7.22 points, or 0.05 percent, at 13,986.52.
 The Standard & Poor’s 500 Index ended up 0.83 point, or 0.05 percent, at 1,512.12.
 The Nasdaq Composite Index dropped 3.10 points, or 0.10 percent, to 3,168.48.